Chapter 6. Signal Transduction

 ⑶ Characteristics

-① Specificity : Ligand specificity
+① Specificity: Ligand specificity

 ② Integration

-③ Amplification : Reaction amplification
+③ Amplification: Reaction amplification

-④ Sensitivity attenuation / Adaptation
+④ Sensitivity attenuation and adaptation

 ⑤ Communication